-Determining the level of infectivity in pregnant women with chronic HBV infection
+Determining the level of infectivity of chronic hepatitis B in pregnant women

 Hepatitis B virus (HBV) is a DNA virus that is endemic throughout the world.
 After a course of acute illness, HBV persists in about 10% of patients who were infected during adulthood.
 Some carriers are asymptomatic; others may develop chronic liver disease including cirrhosis and hepatocellular carcinoma.

 HBV is spread primarily through percutaneous contact with infected blood products (ie, blood transfusion, sharing of needles by drug addicts).
 The virus is found in virtually every type of human body fluid and also is spread through oral and genital contact.

 HBV can be transmitted from mother to child during delivery through contact with blood and vaginal secretions, but it is not commonly transmitted transplacentally.
 Infection of the infant can occur if the mother is a chronic hepatitis B surface antigen carrier or has an acute HBV infection at the time of delivery.
 Transmission is rare if an acute infection occurs in either the first or second trimester of pregnancy.

 See Viral Hepatitis Serologic Profiles in Special Instructions.

 Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum 6 to 16 weeks following hepatitis B virus (HBV) infection.
 A confirmed positive result for HBsAg is indicative of acute or chronic hepatitis B. In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
 Persistence of HBsAg for more than 6 months indicates development of either a chronic carrier state or chronic liver disease.
 Hepatitis B surface antibody (anti-HBs) appears with the resolution of HBV infection after the disappearance of HBsAg.